skeeto/skeeto.github.com/_posts/2018-09-06-Brute-Force-Incognito-Browsing.markdown

 In theory I could just create a *new* profile alongside the default within my existing `~/.mozilla` directory.
-However, I've never liked Firefox's profile feature, especially with the intentionally unpredicate way it stores the profile itself: behind random path.
+However, I've never liked Firefox's profile feature, especially with the intentionally unpredictable way it stores the profile itself: behind random path.
 I also don't trust it to be fully isolated and to fully clean up when I'm done.

 Before starting Firefox, I register a trap with the shell to clean up the profile directory regardless of what happens.
 It doesn't matter if